Jenkins Interview Questions

 In this article, we will discuss the important aspects of using Jenkins in the Software SDLC process with a special focus on Jenkins interview questions.
-This article will start from the Introduction to Continuous Integration & Continuous Deployment and the role Jenkins plays as an automation tool in the SDLC process, with some in-depth discussions on Jenkins’ capabilities & how-to’s focusing more on the interview questions on Jenkins across - Basic, Intermediate & Advanced levels.
+This article will start with an Introduction to Continuous Integration and Continuous Deployment and the role Jenkins plays as an automation tool in the SDLC process, with some in-depth discussions on Jenkins’ capabilities & how-to’s focusing more on the Interview Questions on Jenkins across - Basic, Intermediate & Advanced levels.

-One such excellent, open-source tool enabling continuous & fast-paced software development in this Dev-Ops era is - Jenkins - an Open-source software serving the needs of the software teams from - Developing, Building, Testing, Deploying & Monitoring - the software.
+One such excellent, open-source tool enabling continuous & fast-paced software development in this Dev-Ops era is - Jenkins - an Open-source software serving the needs of the software teams from - Developing, Building, Testing, Deploying and monitoring - the software.

 Jenkins is -